PostState/defi-invaders/README.md

 ## Summary

-Cosmos Invaders is an innovative blockchain-based game that combines decentralized finance (DeFi) with gaming.
-The core idea behind Cosmos Invaders is to bridge the gap between DeFi concepts and mainstream gaming by making complex financial concepts accessible and engaging for players.
+Cosmic Voyager is an innovative blockchain-based game that combines decentralized finance (DeFi) with gaming.
+The core idea behind Cosmic Voyager is to bridge the gap between DeFi concepts and mainstream gaming by making complex financial concepts accessible and engaging for players.
 In this game, players interact with elements like Uranium and Plutonium, which power an "Energy Generator" to produce electricity.
 This electricity is then converted into Liquidity Provider (LP) tokens, which can be used for farming and earning rewards, adding an educational twist to the DeFi experience.

 The game's ecosystem comprises various components, including NFT Spaceships, Portals (IBC-Relays) that connect different blockchains, smart contracts for ship components, space bases, and space ports, privacy projects, and decentralized data storage.
 These elements combine to create a dynamic gaming environment where players can explore, trade, complete quests, and even engage in battles with other players.
 To enhance engagement, the game includes built-in mini-games such as Snake, Taur-Defense, Space Invaders, and Arkanoid, offering entertainment during downtime.

-Cosmos Invaders is designed to be accessible to both existing users of the Cosmos Ecosystem and newcomers to the world of cryptocurrencies and DeFi.
+Cosmic Voyager is designed to be accessible to both existing users of the Cosmos Ecosystem and newcomers to the world of cryptocurrencies and DeFi.
 Players can access the game via Keplr, undergo training, and start with a basic NFT Ship.
 They can then choose quests to complete, unlocking more challenging tasks and greater rewards as they progress.
 These tasks can be created by projects within the Cosmos Ecosystem or other players, introducing a competitive and rewarding aspect to the game.

 The game's longevity is ensured by its alignment with real DeFi activities, as players engage in staking, liquid staking, and liquidity pool management, earning tangible rewards for their efforts.
 Furthermore, the Space Ecosystem is continuously evolving, with new projects leveraging the game for digital marketing and user acquisition.
-As a result, Cosmos Invaders promises to transform the often complex and abstract world of DeFi into an exciting and educational gaming experience, making DeFi concepts more approachable to a broader audience while providing projects with a unique avenue for user engagement and promotion.
+As a result, Cosmic Voyager promises to transform the often complex and abstract world of DeFi into an exciting and educational gaming experience, making DeFi concepts more approachable to a broader audience while providing projects with a unique avenue for user engagement and promotion.